foxprimegames/leileyastownehall/docs/index.md

 Members who don't connect to the game for 7 days will be kicked from the guild.
 Please notify one of the guild officers if you're going to be inactive and for how long.

-Any members who suspect that they will be gone for any amount of time, please let one of the officers know so that you are not booted from the guild.
-The deadline for notifying anyone in the guild is 7 days.
-If no one knows anything about your disappearance and you are missing for more than 7 days, you will be booted, but you have the option to rejoin.

-Rule edit: After the second accept, you WILL be expected to notify someone of your absence if you do not... you will be booted every time you rejoin until there isn't a slot open to allow you to.

 ### Please do bounties
 Finishing bounties helps the guild - points gained from bounties allow the guild to give crafting bonuses, resource generation bonuses, etc.